KingAndrew/AUDITING_WITH_INSPEC/README.md

 end                                         # end of control 'tmp-1.0'

 ```
-- control (line 12) is followed by the control's name.
+- **control** is followed by the control's name.
 Each control in a profile has a unique name- - .
-- impact (line 13) measures the relative importance of the test and must be a value between 0.0 an- d 1.0.
+- **impact** measures the relative importance of the test and must be a value between 0.0 an- d 1.0.
-- title (line 14) defines the control's purpose.
+- **title** defines the control's purpose.
-- desc (line 15) provides a more complete description of what the control checks for.
+- **desc** provides a more complete description of what the control checks for.
-- describe (lines 16 — 18) defines the test.
+- **describe** defines the test.
 Here, the test checks for the existence of the /tmp directory.
+  - **file** is an InSpec resource.
+The file resource provides the **be_directory** matcher.
+  - **it** statement validates one of your resource's features
+  - **should** asserts the condition that follows should be true.
+  - **be_directory** is an example of a matcher.
+A matcher compares a resource's actual value to its expected value.

 ### Executing only specific controls
 Use the **--controls** argument to run only certain controls.
 For example in this case, the "package-09" control.